gographics/imagick/README.windows.md

    undefined references to __errno in errno_itself
    ```

-   Tis is because of badly cached cgo file.
+   It may be caused by a badly cached cgo file.
 If you build the wrong version for your `ImageMagick`, you might meet this error.
-Please clean the cache by this command:
+Please clean the cache:

    ```shell
    go clean -cache
    ```

-   then choose the right version to rebuild. option `-a` here is to force rebuild the package to prevent using the cached cgo file.
+   then choose the correct version to rebuild. option `-a` here is to force rebuild the package to prevent using the cached cgo file.

    ```shell
    go build -a gopkg.in/gographics/imagick.<right-version>/imagick